pantheon-systems/wordpress-at-scale/_pages/scale.md

 ### Yes.
 But there are requirements:

-<span>[article_links]</span>

-WordPress can push hundreds of millions, even billions of pageviews a month; it can serve tens of thousands of concurrent logged-in users; and it can be lightning-fast the whole time.
+<span></span>WordPress can push hundreds of millions, even billions of pageviews a month; it can serve tens of thousands of concurrent logged-in users; and it can be lightning-fast the whole time.
 It's proven.
 The question is not whether WordPress itself can scale, but whether or not your implementation is ready.

 This site is intended to communicate hard-won best practices from teams that have deep real-world experience in running WordPress at scale.
 They provide a useful starting place for scalable implementations, for both development teams as well as site owners.